Sand, surf, social distance: Jersey Shore to reopen

 Although several key coronavirus measures show the outbreak abating recently, New Jersey is still second only to New York in infections and total deaths, and leads the country in its rate of COVID-19 hospitalizations and newly reported deaths.

-Reporting by Peter Szekely; Editing by David Gregorio
+Reporting by Peter Szekely; Editing by David Gregorio and Dan Grebler